awsdocs/aws-codeartifact-user-guide/doc_source/service-event-format-example.md

 ## CodeArtifact event example<a name="service-event-sample"></a>

- The following is an example of an CodeArtifact event that might be triggered when an npm package is published\.
+ The following is an example of a CodeArtifact event that might be triggered when an npm package is published\.

 ```
 {